localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 **Example**: you are running your application code in a container and accessing AWS resources such as S3 in LocalStack.

 It may be useful to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/), and set the `MAIN_DOCKER_NETWORK` environment variable to this value.
-Then your application code can access the LocalStack instance by its hostname.
+Then code running in the container can access the LocalStack instance by its hostname.
 For example:

 {{<tabpane>}}
 {{<tab header="CLI" lang="bash">}}